 The Executive Board bears collective responsibility for the management of the business, and hence for its overall risk management policy; final responsibility rests with the chair of the Executive Board.
 A division of duties was introduced within the Executive Board, under which the responsibility for risk management has been assigned to the CFO.
 The preparation of risk management policy decisions is one of the CFO's duties.
-Functional responsibility for the risk management has been assigned to the Chief Risk Officer (CRO).
-In the line, the CRO reports to the CFO.
+Functional responsibility for the risk management has been assigned to the CRO reports to the CFO.
 There is also an independent line of reporting from the CRO to the Audit & Risk Committee.